eceltov/V3Project/README.md

 ![Model and Length Comparison](./figures/model_comparison_detail.png)

 A hypothesis was made that this is due to how good queries are.
-If the target frame (object) can be uniquely described with a textual query, it will rank at the top no matter how good the underlying model is.
+If the target frame (object) can be uniquely described with a textual query, it will rank at the top even when using weaker models.
 Otherwise, the frame will rank somewhere among all other frames for which the query holds, in which case the stronger models prune false positives more effectively.
 This claim is supported by the following graphs made from non-skippable annotations.
-Notice the difference in the uncropped graph; the long queries using the 2024 model dominate the short queries of the 2025 model much longer than in the case of skippable frame.
+Notice the difference in the uncropped graph; the long queries using the 2024 model dominate the short queries of the 2025 model much longer than in the case of skippable frames.
-Because non-skippable annotations annotate much harder to describe objects, short queries like *two rocks* and *coral* are much more common, and stronger model struggles to filter out false positives TODO:continue here  do not hold enough information to
+Because non-skippable annotations contain harder to describe objects, short descriptions like *two rocks* and *coral* are much more common, and the stronger model struggles to filter out false positives, whereas long queries contain more discernible information that leads to better ranks.

 ![Model and Length Comparison](./figures/model_comparison_non_skippable.png)
 ![Model and Length Comparison](./figures/model_comparison_detail_non_skippable.png)

 Because this study aims to analyze similarity search methodologies for the purpose of finding good candidates for actual implementation in a video search engine, only a short prefix of the returned lists sorted by similarity will be considered.
 The top ranking search results are the most relevant; a video search engine user would not scroll through all 84 thousand returned frames.
 TODO: cite lokoc study
-Due to this, all following graphs will be bounded to the maximum rank of 100.
+Due to this, all following graphs will be bound to the maximum rank of 100.
 Subsequently, the y-axis will be bound to 40 % so that all presented graphs are easily comparable.

-# Static Grid Analysis
+# Static Grid and Textual Analysis

-This section will detail how the static grid analysis was conducted, discuss its results, and compare them to non-localized similarity search (a baseline for all comparisons), as well as similarity search using textual localization.
+This section will detail how the static grid analysis was conducted, discuss its results, and compare them to the baseline.
+Additionally, textual localization will be analyzed, as is in many ways similar to a static grid.

 ## Evaluation

-First, it is essential to understand the evaluation process, which is depicted on the figure below.
-1. The evaluation algorithm ingests the MVK dataset, a grid that is being evaluated, and a specific annotation (the picture with a shark on the figure).
+The evaluation of the static grid is mostly identical to the baseline evaluation, as shown on the diagram below.
+Alongside the dataset and annotation, a specific grid is provided as well.
-2. Intersection-over-union (IoU) is computed for each grid segment with the annotation rectangle, and the segment with the highest IoU is selected.
-3. The MVK dataset is cropped to the dimensions of the selected segment and a similarity search is conducted with the annotation description, yielding a list of frame indices sorted by similarity.
+Before the similarity search is conducted, the intersection-over-union (IoU) is computed for each grid segment with the annotation rectangle, and the segment with the highest IoU is selected; the MVK dataset is then cropped to the dimensions of the selected segment.
-4. The rank (position) of the annotated frame in the list is identified and used as the final score for this annotation (note that each annotation yields two scores, one for the short description and one for the long one).

-This evaluation approach simulates the performance of real video search engines.
-In such search engines, the user provides a textual query and is presented with a sorted list of frames most similar to it.
-The performance of the search is measured by how long the user has to scroll to find the target frame, analogous to finding the rank of the target (annotation) frame in the sorted list.
+Similarity search then uses the cropped MVK dataset to find the rank of the annotated frame.

 ![Grid Search](./figures/grid_search.png)

-This evaluation approach is used for the other localization methods as well; they differ only in how they produce the set of frames used in the similarity search.
+Note that this evaluation approach is comparable to the one used on the baseline.
+No frames were omitted during similarity search, they were only cropped to a specific region.
+This approach will also be applied in the dynamic and theoretical analysis; only a different cropping function will be used.

+The evalation process for textual localization is based off the one used for the static grid.
+An input grid is provided and IoU is computed; however, instead of cropping the MVK frames, the selected grid segment will be represented with a textual suffix that will be appended to the query.

 ## Grids